 Yes.
-As you can read in our research into digital transformation and B2B e-commerce, 64% of respondents indicated that increased sales was the main impact of their omnichannel strategy.
+As you can read in our research into digital transformation and B2B e-commerce, 64% of respondents indicated that increased sales were the main impact of their omnichannel strategy.
 And this is just scratching the surface of what omnichannel can do for B2B companies.

 So why isn’t omnichannel a given for B2B?

-As we mentioned above, consistency and transparency are the key to omnichannel.
+As we mentioned above, consistency and transparency are the keys to omnichannel.
 This is a particular challenge for B2B.
 After all, it’s easier to accidentally distribute conflicting information if your organization is subject to silos.

 The solution?
 A single source of truth.
 Something your organization probably already has: your ERP system.
 Yet, as with sales channels, simply having and ERP isn’t enough to ensure your messaging is consistent — particularly when it comes to your B2B web store.

 That’s why a major challenge B2B companies face in their quest for omnichannel e-commerce excellence can be boiled down to one hurdle: the disconnect between their ERP and their web store.

 This hurdle has one solution: single-stack e-commerce.